polarityjam/polarityjam/docs/Visualizations.rst

 ----------

 This plot shows the elongation of each cell and its corresponding nucleus in an input image.
 The color ranging from blue to red giving a visual impression of the eccentricity.
-Coming from mathematics, eccentricity actually is a non-negative real number that uniquely characterizes the shape of a conic section.
+Mathematically, eccentricity actually is a non-negative real number that uniquely characterizes the shape of a conic section.
 Since cells are closed and always form at most an ellipse the value can never be larger than or equal to 1.
 Hence, the eccentricity here is a value ranging from 0 (here: blue) to close to 1 (here: red).